 If you suspect that your elderly loved one is being abused or neglected, you are undoubtedly going through a difficult time and even feel like your trust was betrayed.
 At Richardson Richardson Boudreaux, PLLC, our team of nursing home abuse attorneys is here to hold the responsible parties accountable for your elderly loved one’s suffering and to ensure you receive the fair and just compensation your family deserves.

-Get started on your case today and contact our law office at (918) 347-6456 to request your free initial case evaluation with one of our knowledgeable attorneys.
+Begin your case today and contact our law office at (918) 347-6456 to schedule a free initial case review with one of our knowledgeable attorneys.
 You will not owe us any legal fees unless we win your case.